squid-cache/squid-cache.github.io/docs/SquidFaq/SystemWeirdnesses.md

 ## Tuning

-Have a look at [Tuning your TCP/IP stack and more](http://www.sean.de/Solaris/soltune.html) by Jens-S. Voeckler.
+Have a look at _"Tuning your TCP/IP stack and more"_ by Jens-S. Voeckler.

 ## disk write error: (28) No space left on device